Fenerbahçe executives acquitted from FETÖ’s match-fixing plot in Turkey

 In a retrial on Friday, former Fenerbahçe Chairperson Aziz Yıldırım and other defendants were acquitted in what they called a plot against the Istanbul-based sports club by Gülenist Terror Group (FETÖ).

-An Istanbul court was handling the new trial after the Supreme Court overturned an earlier trial which implicated Yıldırım and others in a match-fixing case.
+An Istanbul court was handling the new trial after the Supreme Court of Appeals overturned an earlier trial which implicated Yıldırım and others in a match-fixing case.

 Yıldırım was jailed in 2012 for more than a year after he was accused of running a match-fixing scheme and a criminal gang.
 He was later acquitted of all charges against him when a new trial found that the judges, prosecutors and police officers who helped in his imprisonment may have had conspired against Fenerbahçe and other teams to serve the interests of FETÖ.